menglongguo/website/_projects/TRIHand.md

 ---
 ### First Prototype

-This first version was a good testing ground for a couple of ideas that will be improved upon in future version.
+This first version was a good testing ground for a couple of ideas that will be improved upon in future versions.
 All 6 motors were built into the palm, it was as compact as it could get, so adding another actuator would require expanding off the hand.
-Each finger has a different number of actuator for better specialization.
+Each finger has a different number of actuators for better specialization.
 A spring was used as the antagonistic tendon to restore the hand to the resting position.

 <img src="/website/assets/images/34hand1.jpg" alt="hand1"/>